 4. Content strategy

 There are different types of content within an organization.
-Education content drives behavior change.
+Education content is built to drive behavior change.
 (Or at least it should if designed and executed well.)

 Building a learning content strategy allows you to gain alignment on: